viltgroup/minium/minium-docs/src/main/mkdocs/docs/core/best-practices.md

 Minium provides some jquery methods for accessing values from `WebElements`, like '.text()', '.attr(name)', etc.
 However, these methods will always evaluate immediatelly, which can be a problem, because Minium cannot ensure their evaluation occurs when it actually evaluates into a non-empty set.
-For that reason, it should avoid.
+For that reason, it should be avoided.

 Instead, filters are provided to restrict elements based on a specific value: